initmahesh/MLAI-community-labs/Lab2-solargen-with-function-calling/README.md

 Click on this link [README](openai/openai.md)

-# Code Interpreter and Retrieval with OpeaAI assistants
+# Code Interpreter and Retrieval with OpenAI assistants

 Click on this link [README](openai/CodeInterpreterAndRetriever.md)